Flowfund impact investments

 We will classify our most illustrative investments in this section, while recognizing this is not a straightforward exercise.

 In our home country, Holland, we are an active supporter of initiatives promoting impact investing by setting the example.
-As such we have been a founding investor for Social Impact Ventures in 2015/2016, and so are we at the upcoming start of their second fund in 2020.
+As such we have been a founding investor for Social Impact Ventures (Social Impact Ventures NL Fund I) in 2015/2016, and so are we at the start of their second fund in 2020: Rubio Impact Ventures (Rubio Impact Fund II).

 In 2017 we have participated in the first close of Pymwymic Healthy Ecosystems Fund, and in 2020 we have topped up our participation.

-Wire Group has started a PE fund-of-impactfunds: Wire Private Markets Fund and Flowfund is a founding investor for this fund.
+In 2019 Wire Group initiated a PE fund-of-impactfunds: Wire Private Markets Fund and Flowfund is a founding investor for this fund.
 For several years Wire Group has been very helpful to us in finding and selecting PE impact funds abroad (below) and we welcome their initiative to make life very easy for impact investors through their fund-of-impactfunds.
+In 2021 we increased the initial commitment to Wire Private Markets Fund.

 We consider the Dutch impact funds above as true impact driven funds, generally ‘balanced’ between ‘Financial first’ and ‘Impact first’.

-A particular ‘Financial first’ case is our participation (at the first close in 2018) in Forward.one (also based in Holland).
+A particular ‘Financial first’ case is our participation (at the first close in 2018) in Forward.one‘s first fund (also based in Holland).
 Most of the companies in their portfolio intentionally target positive societal & environmental impact, but the prospectus does not explicitly claim an impact dimension to the investment process.
+In 2021 we also committed to participate in their second fund (Forward.one Fund II).

-Abroad we have positions in a few impact driven PE funds: Better Ventures Fund II and Better Ventures Fund III (based in California), Ananda Impact Fund III (based in Germany), EcoEnterprises Fund III (based in Costa Rica), and Regenero Impact Fund (jointly managed by Belgian De Groof Petercam and Swiss Quadia).
+Abroad we have positions in a few impact driven PE funds: Better Ventures Fund II, Better Ventures Fund III and Better Ventures Fund IV, Ananda Impact Fund III (based in Germany), EcoEnterprises Fund III (based in Costa Rica), Regenero Impact Fund (jointly managed by Belgian De Groof Petercam and Swiss Quadia), and Technology Impact Fund II (Capricorn Investment Group based in the United States of America).
 We consider these as ‘balanced’ on impact and financials with some tilt to ‘Financial first’.

 Our policy is not to invest directly in social enterprises (and to do this through the PE funds mentioned above), but some exceptions have arisen over time.
 Thus we have made capital available to: